Dentistry

 The programme is taught in English throughout all five years.
 Students will need to know Spanish in order to work with patients and will be required to have achieved B2 level by the beginning of their third year.

-The application process for September 2024 is currently open.
+The application process for September 2026 is now open.
 Please contact us if you want to apply for this year or if you would like to take the foundation year.
-This webinar recording from June 2020 gives lots of information about the application process and other aspects of studying dentistry at UEM.
-However, it is a little out of date in some respects.

 Entry Requirements for Dentistry

-You need to have 3 A levels to apply.
+You need to have at least 3 A levels to apply.
 Access to HE qualifications and BTECs are not recognised in Spain.
 In the past, it was possible for students with poorer A level performance to gain a place at UEM but those days are gone.
 This is now probably the hardest university to get into in Spain.
-We expect you would need around at least AAB to include biology and chemistry.
-Predicted grades are admissable as long as you have proof from your school or college.
+We expect you would need predicted grades around at least A*A*A to stand a chance.
+The exact entry requirements will depend on the quality of other applicants and your ability in Spanish, even though the degree is taught fully in English.
+So far, in 2026 we have been most successful with applicants who have 4 or more A' levels or who have Scottish Highers, International Baccaulaureate or other international diploma.

 If you don't meet the entry requirements, UEM also offers a foundation course in the health sciences.
-If you successfully complete this one-year course, you will be eligible for first-year entry into dentistry in the following year with around 30 ECTS recognised (ie. roughly half an academic year).
+If you successfully complete this one-year course, you will be eligible for first-year entry into dentistry in the following year with 21 ECTS recognised (ie. roughly a third an academic year).
 This will be the most suitable option for you if you have A' levels of below BBB.
+However, if you sit between A*A*A and BBB, it might be better to consider alternative options.

 Transfers from other Dental Schools